kristianmandrup/infomatrix-blog/_posts/virtual-dom.md

 }
 ```

+### VDom recusion algorithm

+The [Vdom recursion](https://github.com/Matt-Esch/virtual-dom/blob/master/vdom/dom-index.js) uses only VDom information.
+Keep calm and move on ;)

+### Dom Delegator

+The [Dom Delegator](https://github.com/Raynos/dom-delegator) enables us to decorate DOM elements with delegated events...

+When event of the correct type occurs dom-delegator will invoke your EventHandler

+This allows you to separate your event listeners from your event writers.
+Sprinkle your event writers in the template in one part of your codebase.
+Attach listeners to the event sources in some other part of the code base.

+This decouples the event definition in the DOM from your event listeners in your application code.

+There is also a [HTML delegator](https://github.com/Raynos/html-delegator) for use with `data-` attributes.

+### Closing remarks

-So now we should both have a pretty good understanding of Virtual DOM.
-Congrats and High-5 ():()
+So now we should both have a pretty good understanding of the Virtual DOM.
+Congrats and High-HTML-5 *():()*

 Cheers!